Spectral stability of metric-measure Laplacians: Introduction

-As shown in Section \ref{sec:prelim}, $\Dr_X$ is a non-negative self-adjoint operator with respect to a certain scalar product on $L^2(X)$.
+It is easy to see that $\Dr_X$ is a non-negative self-adjoint operator with respect to a certain inner product on $L^2(X)$, see Section \ref{sec:prelim}.
 Hence the spectrum of $\Dr_X$ is a subset of $[0,+\infty)$.
 Moreover $\spec(\Dr_X)\subset[0,2\rho^{-2}]$.
-The spectrum of a bounded self-adjoint operator divides into the discrete and essential spectrum.
+The spectrum of a bounded self-adjoint operator divides into the discrete and essential spectra.
 The discrete spectrum is the set of isolated eigenvalues of finite multiplicity and the essential spectrum is everything else.
 It turns out that the essential spectrum of $\Dr_X$, if nonempty, is the single point $\{\rho^{-2}\}$.
 In our set-up we are concerned only with parts of the spectrum that are substantially below this value.

-The following Theorem \ref{t:second} is a non-technical implications of our main results.
+The following Theorem \ref{t:second} is a not-so-technical implication of our main results.
 It asserts that under suitable conditions lower parts of $\rho$-Laplacian spectra converge as the metric-measure spaces in question converge.
 Denote by $\la_k(X,\rho)$ the $k$-th smallest eigenvalue of $\Dr_X$ (counting multiplicities).